PredictLand/PL-TEC-PLPipes/README.md

     as they only need to understand the data in the tables where they are going to work.

-  - It is easy to stablish guidelines about documenting the intermediate information structure (something that never happens fot in-process pipelines).
+  - It is easy to establish guidelines about documenting the intermediate information structure (something that never happens for in-process pipelines).

 * *How should I break my program into actions?*

   Well, the truth is we are still learning about what are the best ways to structure data science projects around actions!

-  Tipically, there are three clear parts in a Data Science project:
+  Typically, there are three clear parts in a Data Science project:

   1. Data preprocessing
   2. Model training and validation